Renfroe's HR keys three-run sixth, Angels beat Rangers 7-3 for third straight

 Jimmy Herget (1-2) pitched 1 1/3 scoreless innings in relief of starter Jaime Barria, who allowed all three runs in 4 1/3 innings.
 Carlos Estevez recorded the final two outs, leaving runners at first and third, for his 18th save in 18 opportunities.

-White followed starter Cody Bradford, who limited the Angels to one run on two hits in 4 1/3 innings, throwing 64 pitches.
-Bradford was also recalled earlier in the day from Triple-A Round Rock to fill in for Jon Gray, unable to start because of a blister.
+White followed starter Cody Bradford, who limited the Angels to one run on two hits in 4 1/3 innings, throwing 64 pitches – four days after throwing 99 for Triple-A Round Rock.
+Bradford was also recalled, to fill in for Jon Gray, unable to start because of a blister.

+"Didn't do the best I could.
+Made one mistake I feel like," said White, who was told of the callup at midnight while in Fayetteville, Arkansas, and drove to Arlington on Tuesday morning.
+"I hope I proved something."

 Nathaniel Lowe and Corey Seager each homered among three hits for Texas.
 Lowe's was a two-run homer in the third inning, Seager's leading off the fifth.
-The Rangers managed only three other hits.
+The Rangers managed only three other hits and left 11 runners on base.

 SHORT HOPS